jonghwanhyeon/python-mecab-ko/README.md

 $ pip install python-mecab-ko
 ```

-This library currently provides binary wheels on Linux and macOS platforms.
-If you are using other platforms, you need the following prerequisites to build from source:
+This library currently provides binary wheels on Linux, macOS and Windows platforms.
+If you are using other platforms or would like to build from the source, you need the following prerequisites:
 - C++14 compatible compiler
 - Python header files
 - mecab-ko
-  - This repository provides a convenience script at  `scripts/install_mecab_ko.py` to install `mecab-ko`
+  - This repository provides a convenience script at  `scripts/install_mecab_ko.py` to install mecab-ko

 ## Usage